-- U9 = Size 3 or 4 (super light) - The ball must be appropriate for the age of the player.
-Size 3 or 4 ball is smaller and lighter allowing an easier kick, dribble, or pass.
-Please ensure that the ball is pumped up, but with a small amount of "give" to assist players with ball control.
-Remember safety first. - The home team will supply the game ball unless the visiting team has a more satisfactory ball.
-This shall be agreed upon by coaches from each team.
+- U9 = Size 4 - The ball must be appropriate for the age of the player.
+Size 4 ball is smaller and lighter allowing an easier kick, dribble or pass. - Please ensure that the ball is pumped up, but with a small amount of "give" to assist players with ball control.
+Remember safety first.

-LAW #3 - THE NUMBER OF PLAYERS
+LAW # 3 - THE NUMBER OF PLAYERS